-Particulate air pollution is a complex mixture of organic and inorganic substances, present in the atmosphere as either liquids or solids.
+Particulate air pollution is a complex mixture of organic and inorganic substances present in the atmosphere as either liquids or solids.
 Particulates may be as large as 70 microns in diameter or smaller than 1 micron in diameter.
-Most Particulates are small enough that individual particles are undetectable by the human eye.
-Particles may travel hundreds of miles suspended in the atmosphere from their sources before reaching ground level.
+Most particulates are small enough that individual particles are undetectable by the human eye.
+Also, particulates may travel hundreds of miles suspended in the atmosphere from their sources before reaching ground level.

 Generally particulate pollution is categorized by size.
-Particles with diameters less than 2.5 microns are considered fine Particulates, often referred to as PM{2.5} (Figure 1).
-Particles with diameters greater than 2.5 microns are considered to be coarse Particulates.
-Coarse particles are further divided into Total Suspended Particulates (TSP) and PM10.
-TSP consists of all suspended particles including the largest ones.
-PM10 consists of particles that are 10 microns in diameter or less.
-Particles smaller than 10 microns are considered to be inhalable and are a greater health risk.
-Particles of all sizes have an impact on the environment.
+Particulates with diameters less than 2.5 microns are considered Fine Particulates, often referred to as PM{2.5} (Figure 1).
+Particulates with diameters greater than 2.5 microns are considered to be Coarse Particulates.
+Coarse Particulates are further divided into Total Suspended Particulates (TSP) and Inhalable Particulates (PM10).
+TSP consists of all suspended Particulates including the largest ones.
+PM10 consists of particulates that are 10 microns in diameter or less.
+Particulates smaller than 10 microns are considered to be inhalable and are a greater health risk, but particulates of all sizes have an impact on the environment.

 Particulates can occur naturally or be man made.
 Examples of naturally occurring particulates are windblown dust and sea salt.
 Man made particulates come from sources such as fossil fuel combustion and industrial processes.
-Man made sources can be divided into two categories Primary Particulates and Secondary Particulates.
+Man made sources can be divided into two categories: Primary Particulates and Secondary Particulates.
 Primary Particulates are directly emitted from their sources while Secondary Particulates are created in the atmosphere through reactions of gaseous emissions.